 About - more info on LinkedIn

-I defended my Ph.D. thesis in December 2021, advised by Romain Pacanowski and Pascal Barla at LP2N, about the inverse design of layered material appearance in the context of geometric optics.
-This work was part of the ANR VIDA project, and partly conducted at Inria Bordeaux Sud-Ouest in the Manao team.
+I defended my Ph.D. thesis in December 2021, about the inverse design of layered material appearance in the context of geometric optics, supervised by Romain Pacanowski and Pascal Barla.
+This work was conductedi as part of the Manao team, joint between LP2N and Inria Bordeaux Sud-Ouest.

 Research - subset of publications, full list here